Denis-Paul/finance-tracker/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a Finance tracker social media application in Ruby on Rails.

 Things you may want to cover:

-* Ruby version
+* Ruby version: 2.6.6

 * System dependencies